Dellino Family Law Group

 • Staying safe in a high-conflict situation

-We are prepared to handle cooperative divorces and those involving aggressive litigation.
+We are prepared to handle everything from cooperative divorces to those involving aggressive litigation.
 Some clients are ready to negotiate and settle, while others need a strong courtroom presence.
 We match you with the right attorney for your goals and adapt our strategy as your needs evolve.
+You are our top priority, and we demonstrate this throughout every stage of your divorce.

-We Will Handle All the Important Issues in Your Divorce
+We Handle All the Important Issues in Your Divorce

-• Child custody and parenting plans: We help you build a parenting plan that supports your child’s needs and protects your relationship with them.
+• Child custody and parenting plans: We help you build parenting plans that support your child’s needs and protect your relationship with them.

 • Property division: We guide you through dividing homes, savings, retirement accounts, stock options, and other assets.